Skip to content

 Frequently asked questions

-What is the typical repair cost for hail damage to a 2,000 square foot roof in Cedar Rapids?
+What is the typical cost to repair hail damage on a 2,000 square foot roof in Cedar Rapids?

-How long does it take to get a roof repair completed in Cedar Rapids after a hail storm?
+How long does it take to complete a roof repair in Cedar Rapids?

-What should I do if a contractor approaches me door-to-door after a hail storm?
+What should I watch out for when choosing a contractor after a hail event?

 Wind/hail deductible notice

-Iowa homeowners typically carry separate wind and hail deductibles structured as either flat dollar amounts ($500–$2,500) or percentage-based deductibles (1–5% of dwelling coverage).
-Cedar Rapids-area policies most commonly use 1–2% percentage deductibles.
-On a home insured for $350,000 with a 2% wind/hail deductible, the out-of-pocket cost is $7,000 before insurance coverage begins.
-Verify your specific deductible type and amount in your policy documents before filing a claim, as this determines your actual repair cost responsibility.
+Iowa wind and hail deductibles are commonly structured as either flat dollar amounts ($500–$2,500) or percentage-based deductibles (1–5 percent of dwelling coverage).
+Most Cedar Rapids homeowners carry a separate wind/hail deductible of 1–2 percent of their dwelling coverage limit.
+On a median-value Cedar Rapids home insured for $177,100, a 2 percent deductible equals $3,542 out-of-pocket before insurance pays.
+Verify your specific deductible type and amount in your insurance declaration page before filing a claim.

 Full claim guide for Cedar Rapids